We conduct

 Written Tests and Psychological Evaluations:

-Psychological testing may be part of the custody evaluation
+Psychological testing may be part of the evaluation

 especially when information about emotional and mental